YongliHe23/SequenceExamples-GE/pge2/README.md

     pislquant = 10;     % number of ADC events at beginning of scan for receive gain calibration writeceq(ceq, 'gre2d.pge', 'pislquant', pislquant);   % write Ceq struct to file
     ```
+    **NB!** Make sure the versions of the PulCeq MATLAB toolbox and the pge2 interpreter are compatible -- see below.
 3. Execute the .pge file with the pge2 interpreter.

 An alternative workflow is to prescribe the sequence interactively using [Pulserver](https://github.com/INFN-MRI/pulserver/) --